 What I didn’t realize was that Wattpad Books is apparently a direct feeder from Wattpad, a site where you can self-publish stories in a dizzying number of genres, and that was on me not doing my research properly, so I’m going to review the book first and then go into my thoughts on the publisher.
 Unfortunately, I think a lot of my issues with the book are intricately intertwined on how I’m perceiving the publisher operates.

 What was great about the novel?
 I adored Elliot’s obliviousness and selflessness and Jordan’s confidence-bordering-on-cockiness and the chemistry was really well balanced (pun[s?] intended).
-Montgomery may have leaned a little heavily into the bullying, self-acceptance, closet case tropes and she previously acknowledged on her site that she had many clichéd ideas (go here using the internet archive and scroll down to “Evolution”), but a lot of them really worked in her favor.
+Montgomery may have leaned a little heavily into the bullying, self-acceptance, closet case tropes and she previously acknowledged on her site that she had many clichéd ideas (her site has been archived/removed from the Internet Archive Wayback Machine), but a lot of them really worked in her favor.
 I felt the supporting characters were believable for the most part with the exception of the bullies, who were cookie cutter and their motivations were also pretty cookie cutter, but for a debut novel they weren’t the worst I’ve read.

 I also, thoroughly enjoyed Montgomery’s inclusion of an asexual/aromantic character, Elliot’s twin sister Eleanor, and the talk she gave to Elliot was perfection: